khofaai/react-validation-handler/README.md

   <Form1 />

   <button onClick={ _ => {
-    ErrorHooks.validate('form1').then( (hasErros, errors) => {
+    // validate method to check if all fields under a specific `namespace` are good ErrorHooks.validate('form1').then( (hasErros, errors) => {
       // hasError : Boolean
       // errors: has `id` of fields that has error